The Best Christmas in Europe Itinerary for 7 to 14 Days

 You could also add Paris, Brussels, Cologne, or Frankfurt at the beginning of the trip or Cesky Krumlov and Prague in Czechia at the end.

-Keep reading for our Christmas in Europe itinerary and a guide to the markets you can see in each city.
+Keep reading for my Christmas in Europe itinerary and a guide to the markets you can see in each city.

 Europe Christmas Itinerary Options